HTML Exercise (due October 29)

 For this coding task you will be building out a collection of HTML elements (no styling).
 Please complete the following:

-- Using the HTML5 template as a starting point, build out the following elements in HTML only:
+1. Using the HTML5 template as a starting point, build out the following elements in HTML only:

-- An image inside a link
+• An image that is inside of a link that goes to unsplash.com.

-- Add comments through-out the code to indicate what resources you drew upon to complete the exercise.
+2. Add comments through-out the code to indicate what resources you drew upon to complete the exercise.

-- Please collect all your files into a ZIP file for submission to the Canvas assignment.
+4. Please collect all your files into a ZIP file for submission to the Canvas assignment.

 Your submission is due to Canvas before 8:00am on October 29.